 People who have asthma and are allergic to mold may also get asthma episodes as a result of it.
 Additionally, exposure can irritate a person’s skin, nose, throat, eyes, and lungs, regardless of whether they are allergic to it.
 It’s rare to find reports of mold inhalation symptoms other than allergic and irritating ones.

 The consequences of mold on health are still being studied.
 For more complete information visit the EPA website and talk to a health expert.

 What is the danger of mold?

 Children, elderly, and those with underlying health conditions are generally more sensitive to mold.
-The type of mold will make a difference on how severe the danger is.
-For instance black mold, known as toxic mold, can cause more severe symptoms because of the toxic byproduct that it releases.
+The type will make a difference on how severe the danger is.
+For instance black mold, known as toxic, can cause more severe symptoms because of the toxic byproduct that it releases.
 This byproduct, when inhaled by people or pets, can cause some health issues.

 The other danger of mold is the damage that it can cause.
-Because mold feeds on the material it is growing on, mold can cause permanent damage to your home.
+Because it feeds on the material it is growing on, mold can cause permanent damage to your home.

 How do I know if I have mold in my house?

 Mold growth is common inside homes and buildings and though it’s important not to ignore it, it isn’t something you need to panic over.
-When you are able to identify the mold and where it is growing in a timely manner, you can get the mold remediation process underway.
+When you are able to identify it and where it is growing in a timely manner, you can get the remediation process underway.
 Do not wait for mold damage to completely take over your home.